jwplayer/applicaster-docs/live/broadcast-live-events.md

 Ensure you handle the `live-now`, `live-future` and `live-vod` video types as described above.

 ## Going live later than planned
 You can fill the stream with a 'slate': an image stating something like "going live soon" or "we will start 10 minutes later".
 This can be configured in Broadcast Live using the API and the UI.
+It works for both the Media Live and Media Excel Encoders.

-This works for Broadcast Live Media Live and Media Excel Encoders.
-It will take about 30 seconds before the slates will be shown to the viewers.
+It will take about 30 seconds before the slates will be visible to the viewers.
 Please note that the images need to be uploaded before the stream starts.

 <div style="display:flex; justify-content: center;">
    <img src="../img/live-slate-config.png" width="400">